WebAssembly/spec/md-proto/WebAssembly.md

 **Validation:**
  - A [validation type] is popped from the type stack and checked to be `i32`.
  - The [forwarding validation type] is determined.
- - For each depth in the table and `$default`, it is merged into the [validation type] of the control-flow stack entry that depth from the top.
+ - For each depth in the table and `$default`, it's merged into the [validation type] of the control-flow stack entry that depth from the top.
  - `any` is pushed onto the type stack.